siddhantchaudhary036/ICICI-PWM/README.md

 chromedriver: if you are running this on a windows system, paste chromedriver.exe in your directory, if its in a linux server use just the chromedriver file. change the path for the driver in main.py accordingly, if you are running this in  a linux server remember to first install google chrome and all required dependencies.

-chromedriver.exe: This is the driver for the selenium function that auto logs in to ICICI directly to get the updated session key.
+chromedriver.exe: This is the driver for the selenium function that auto logs in to ICICI directly to get the updated session key. you may also need to use the 'chromedriver' file instead of 'chromedriver.exe' if you are on ubuntu like I was.
+(you may also need to setup swap space if your ubuntu server has little RAM like mine did.)